James VanDer Zee

 On this date, James Van Der Zee was born in 1886.
 He was a Black portrait photographer.

 James Augustus Joseph Vander Zee was from Lenox, Massachusetts.
 He took his first photographs as a boy.
-By 1906, he had moved with his father and brother to Harlem in New York City, working as a waiter and elevator operator.
+By 1906, he had moved with his father and brother to Harlem in New York City, where he worked as a waiter and elevator operator.
 In 1915, Van Der Zee moved to Newark, N.J., where he worked in a portrait studio, first as a darkroom assistant and then as a portraitist.

-Van Der Zee gained increasing attention throughout the 1970s, and from late that decade until his death in 1983, he photographed many celebrities, promoted his work in shows around the country, and was the subject of books and films.
+Van Der Zee gained increasing attention throughout the 1970s, and from late that decade until he died in 1983, he photographed many celebrities, promoted his work in shows around the country, and was the subject of books and films.
 In 1993, a retrospective of his work was held at the National Portrait Gallery in Washington, D.C.
 James Van Der Zee died on May 15, 1983, in Washington, D.C.

 Reference Library of Black America Volumes 1 through 5